-

 If a taxpayer disagrees with a tax assessment, does the taxpayer have a right of appeal?

 Yes, a taxpayer has the right to appeal a tax assessment if they disagree with it.
 The Turkish tax system provides several avenues for challenging a tax assessment, allowing the taxpayer to seek a review or correction of the assessment.
-The taxpayer can file an objection with the relevant tax office within 30 days of receiving the assessment notice, as stipulated by Article 27 of the Tax Procedure Law (TPL).
-If the objection is rejected or if the taxpayer is not satisfied with the outcome, they have the right to take the matter to the tax court within 30 days from the date of the decision.
+The taxpayer can file an objection with the relevant tax office within 30 days of receiving the assessment notice, as regulated under Articles 122–124 of the Tax Procedure Law (TPL).
+If the objection is rejected or if the taxpayer is not satisfied with the outcome, they have the right to take the matter to the tax court within 30 days from the date of the decision, in accordance with Article 7 of the Law on Administrative Judicial Procedure (LAJP, Law No. 2577).

 -